Bioanalysis (Nonclinical and Clinical)

-Quantitative determination of drugs and/or metabolites in biological matrices such as blood, serum, plasma, or urine, tissue and skin samples specifically applied to toxicology, pharmacology, bioequivalence, pharmacokinetic, and bioavailability studies in animals or humans.
+Bioanalytical chemistry is the quantitative determination of drugs and/or metabolites in biological matrices such as blood, serum, plasma, or urine, tissue and skin samples specifically applied to toxicology, pharmacology, bioequivalence, pharmacokinetic, and bioavailability studies in animals or humans.
 Researchers seeking bioanalytical services should select contract research organizations who have the resources, expertise, instrumentation, and technology to tackle the most complex programs across multiple modalities and therapeutic areas for clinical and preclinical bioanalysis.

 What is a bioanalytical method validation?